zio/zio-sqs/README.md

 ## How to use

-In order to use the connector, you need a `SqsAsyncClient`.
-Refer to the [AWS SDK Documentation](https://docs.aws.amazon.com/sdk-for-java/v2/developer-guide/creating-clients.html) if you need help.
+In order to use the connector, you need to provide your program with a configured SQS client as an `Sqs` ZLayer.
+You can use `io.github.vigoo.zioaws.sqs.live` to use default AWS SDK settings or use `.customized` (refer to the [AWS SDK Documentation](https://docs.aws.amazon.com/sdk-for-java/v2/developer-guide/creating-clients.html) if you need help customizing it).
+See also the [ZIO documentation](https://zio.dev/docs/howto/howto_use_layers) on how to use layers.

 ### Publish messages